SecPodVN/easm-rnd/src/frontend/README.md

 ## Shared Components Strategy

 ### App-Specific Shared Components
-Each application (easm-web-portal, easm-web-admin) has its own `shared/` directory for components that are:
+Each application (easm-user-portal, easm-admin-portal) has its own `shared/` directory for components that are:
 - Specific to that application's domain
 - Used across multiple features within that app
 - Not needed by other EASM applications

 Example:
-- `easm-web-portal/src/shared/components/` - Components specific to portal features
+- `easm-user-portal/src/shared/components/` - Components specific to portal features
-- `easm-web-admin/src/shared/components/` - Components specific to admin features
+- `easm-admin-portal/src/shared/components/` - Components specific to admin features

 ### Cross-Application Shared Components
 Components used by multiple applications should be placed in `easm-react`: